How is Zeffy free?

 Well-designed, mobile-friendly emails encourage supporters to read all the details about the fundraiser.

 Choose nonprofit email templates and customize them to align with your organization's brand identity.
 If registration is required for the event, provide a direct link to the registration form in the email.
-Leverage email marketing tools to automate reminders and personalize each message to your supporters.
+Use email marketing tools to automate reminders and personalize each message to your supporters.

 15. Opt for direct mail